mozilla/leadership-training/mentors.md

 I live in Gainesville, FL where I work as a learning strategist for the Mozilla Science Lab.
 I also ride bikes, write and draw comics, drink tea, and do everything in my power to keep my houseplants alive.

-Expertise: Strategy and design for learning experiences; content development and curriculum creation.
+Expertise: Strategy and design for learning experiences; content development and curriculum creation; design of interactive technologies and experiences for museums and cultural centeres.